 Danny Phantom has Vlad Masters.
 Despite being a billionaire celebrity and possessing half ghost powers, Vlad is resentful towards his best friend Jack because he was the one who married the love of his life.
 Not to mention fathering a son who is half-ghost, a person who in Vlad's eyes, should rightfully be his!
 Naturally, he spends most of the series trying to kill Jack.

 In a nice bit of irony, in an Alternate Universe caused by Danny meddling in the past.
 He does marry Maddie but turns out to be a controlling husband who refuses to let her do ghost hunting related activities because it reminds him of Jack.
-Yes even when he gets what he want, he's still the resenter.
+Yes, even when he gets what he wants, he's still resentful.

 Tucker Foley, but to a lesser extent.
 Prior to obtaining his ghost powers, Danny was on equal grounds with Tucker.
 The two were best friends who shared everything.
 Then Danny gets all the awesome powers and Tucker is stuck being the Butt Monkey.
 One episode showed him acting on his resentment via a [unintentional] deadly wish that nearly had him kill Danny.